-Robert McKee—Fulbright Scholar, author of Story, feature film consultant and screenwriting teacher—argues that storytelling is the future of marketing and the only way to connect with an audience.
+Robert McKee—Fulbright Scholar, author of Story, feature film consultant and screenwriting teacher—argues that storytelling is the future of marketing and is the only way to connect with an audience.

-Understanding the science is necessary for employing evidence-based strategies to empathize with your audience.
+Understanding the science of psychology is necessary for employing evidence-based strategies to empathize with your audience.
 This doesn’t mean dusting off your DSM-5.
 We turn to people like Dan Ariely, Jonah Berger, Charles Duhigg, and Daniel Kahneman because their analysis of behavioral and cognitive psychology is important to dynamic content systems.
 Berger’s Contagious: Why Things Catch On and Robert Cialdini’s Influence: The Psychology of Persuasion are must-reads for people looking to connect through story.

 In fact, psychology is in play throughout the entire content system.
-Psychographics, not demographics, for example, empower us by giving insight to our target audience’s attitudes, behaviors and values.
+Psychographics, not demographics, for example, empower us by giving insight to our target audience’s attitudes, behaviors, and values.
 Understanding our audience at this level helps us predict and influence behavior.

 Within a content system there are two types of communication, internal and external.
 The internal communications exist within the content system’s team and the external communications are with the content system’s audience.

 Internal communications are usually interpersonal or within small groups.
 That’s been true for decades, but now with virtual workplaces and global teams we have to consider cultural diversity and technology when developing an internal communications plan.
-Creating an internal communications plan during the early stages of developing a content system ensures that the team is sensitive to cultural differences and has identified the optimal technology platforms to facilitate the interactions.
+Creating an internal communications plan during the early stages of developing a content system ensures that the team is sensitive to cultural differences and has identified the optimal technology platforms or tech stack to facilitate the interactions.

 In terms of external communications, you might think our mode of communication would be mass communication.
 And you would be dead wrong.
 Mass communication means broadcasting your message quickly to a large group of faceless people.
 That one-sided form of communication is gone.
 Content systems need to engage a niche audience.
 Our communication is narrow and deep and invites engagement.
 Today’s audiences want to interact with brands.
 Remember, it’s all about them and not what you’re selling or pushing.
 This external communication is at the heart of the content system.
 Don’t let the fact that it’s at the end of this blog post diminish its importance.
 A content system is a communication system – it’s an on-going cycle of interactions.